tjyukihira/gpr-jacobian/README.md

 "load_data_*modelname*.jl" are used for loading inferred Jacobian matrices for each model systems on Julia.

 ### Empirical data
-In ./Beninca2009, data and scripts for the analyses of experimental mesocosm data are located.
+In ./Beninca2009, data and scripts for the analyses of experimental mesocosm data (Beninca et. al. 2009, *Ecology Letters*) are located.

 To fit GPR models, run "Beninca2009.jl".
 ```julia